9 forms of yoga

 In Chakra Yoga, we have 9 main chakras that correspond with fundamental energies of the universe.
 This includes the 7 we learnt about before of the physical universe, and the 2 chakras external to our bodies: referring to energies imperceivable to the human mind and only to consciousness itself (these chakras require some extremely deep meditation!).
 Therefore, there are also 9 main forms of yoga that empower and transform each of the energy centres more directly.

-The following list outlines the different types of yoga taught within Chakra Yoga, and the corresponding chakra that is influenced most strongly in that case.
+The following list outlines the different types of yoga taught within Chakra Yoga, and the

 This form of yoga empowers the first chakra: Muladhara.